bmoreonrails/rails_tutorial/_chapters/chapter_05.md

 ### A Little About Forms
   Data is usually added to web applications through forms.

   You probably have never noticed them, but forms are everywhere on the internet.
-When you login to a site, you enter your credentials into a form.
+When you log in to a site, you enter your credentials into a form.
 When you post a status on Facebook, you enter your status into a form.
 When you're Googling for programming resources, you enter your search terms into a form.

   After you add your data to a form, you submit it by clicking a submit button.
 For example, a login form might have a submit button that says "Login".